-Our board of directors met six times (including telephonic meetings) during the year ended December 31, 2007.
-Each of our current directors attended at least 75% of the aggregate number of meetings held by the board of directors (during the period in 2007 for which he or she was a director) and by the committees of the board of directors on which such individual served (during the period in 2007 for which he or she served as a committee member).
+Our board of directors met five times (including telephonic meetings) during the year ended December 31, 2008.
+Each of our current directors attended at least 75% of the aggregate number of meetings held by the board of directors and by the committees of the board of directors on which such individual served.
 Independent members of the board of directors regularly meet in executive session without management present.